fmerg/pymerkle/dev/rst-files/tree-object.rst

 One can provide an arbitrary number of records at construction, in which case the created Merkle-tree will be *non* empty.
-The following statement creates a standard (SHA256/UTF-8) tree with 3 leaves from the outset, occurring from the provided *positional* arguments (*str* or *bytes* indifferently) in respective order:
+The following statement creates a standard (SHA256/UTF-8) tree with three leaves from the outset, occurring from the provided *positional* arguments (*str* or *bytes* indifferently) in respective order: